This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 The Theraflow foot massager is an example of a ‘foot roller’ massager, which is a wooden roller with small pegs for a deep-tissue massage.

-This model is designed specifically to help with plantar fasciitis and trigger points in the feet.
+This model is designed to help with plantar fasciitis and trigger points in the feet.

 Foot rollers are designed to be placed on the ground.